Have you ever been so mad at your entertainment bills that you just wished you could cut cable and put the money to good use?

 And for someone who grew up watching football obsessively, missing games is the worst part of cutting the cord.
 Yes, a streaming pass can be bought to watch some games, but that won’t be a cause of joy for someone wanting to root for a home team.

 Lastly, walking away from the cable is not the only option to bring down your entertainment bill.
 The following measures work fairly well to save money while keeping cable services.
+Some options instead of cutting cords are to choose your favorite channels and the shows that you always watch with the family, Here are some top list of cable networks that American households usually include in their package.

 Alternatives to cutting the cord……